 Pursue a Special Education Master’s Degree

 Next, attending graduate school is necessary for most transition coordinators.
 Earning a Master of Arts or Science degree in special education will typically require 30 to 55 post-bachelor’s credits.
 Some colleges make special education master’s available fully online with only courses and capstone projects.
 Others, especially Master of Arts in Teaching tracks, will involve hands-on field practicum.
-The College Navigator currently lists 500+ institutions with advanced special education programs.
+The College Navigator currently lists more than 500 institutions with advanced special education programs.
 However, few offer concentrations specifically for transition services.
 Some notable ones include the University of Kansas, George Washington University, Auburn University, the University of Oregon, Lamar University, and Seton Hall University.
 It’s smart to select master’s that align to Council for Exceptional Children (CEC) standards.
 Accreditation by the CAEP also guarantees high-quality preparation.

 Complete State Teacher Licensure Requirements